Skip to main content

 What is Tivdak?

-Tivdak (tisotumab vedotin-tftv) is an injectable tissue factor-directed antibody and microtubule inhibitor conjugate that may be used to treat adults with cervical cancer:
+Tivdak (tisotumab vedotin-tftv) is an injectable prescription medicine that may be used to treat adults with cervical cancer that has returned or spread and who have received chemotherapy that has not worked or is no longer working.

 Tivdak side effects

-The most common side effects of Tivdak affecting 25% or more people who take it include:
+The most common side effects of Tivdak are:

-Eye problems.
-These can be common and/or severe.
+Severe eye toxicity including vision loss and other eye problems.
 Tivdak can cause changes to the surface of your eye that can lead to dry eyes, eye redness, eye irritation, corneal ulcers, blurred vision, and severe vision loss.
 Tell your healthcare provider if you develop new or worsening vision changes or eye problems during treatment.

 Peripheral neuropathy (nerve problems in the hands or feet).
 These are common with Tivdak, and can also be serious.
 Tell your healthcare provider right away if you get numbness or tingling in your hands or feet or muscle weakness.